 Management team should always consult employees, and others where appropriate, when completing the risk assessment process.
 Employees carrying out the work, generally know best as to what the risks are and should play a part in ensuring that the assessments are carried out robustly and that the precautions and preventive measures that we put in place, work effectively in practice.
 Employees must be made aware of the significant findings of the assessment and the control measures put in place to protect them.

-All the significant risks to employees and those affected by the School’s undertakings will be recorded and control measures put in place to enable all employees to operate in a safe manner.
+All the significant risks to employees and those affected by the Trust’s undertakings will be recorded and control measures put in place to enable all employees to operate in a safe manner.

 A full range of risk assessment templates and supporting documents are available from the health and safety pages of the Intranet to guide and assist managers with the risk assessment process.